-How to reconcile SumUp Income
+How to reconcile SumUp income

-NOTE: if you are using GiveALittle (which processes payments via SumUp), please switch over to this help guide article which covers GiveALittle.
+If you are using GiveALittle (which processes payments via SumUp), please switch over to this help guide article which covers GiveALittle.

-Within ExpensePlus there are 2 choices for how to reconcile SumUp Income (you will need to pick the one that will work best for you):
+Within ExpensePlus there are 2 choices for how to reconcile SumUp income (you will need to pick the one that will work best for you).

-• Option 1: Splitting payouts manually using the 'mixed income' option - This can be a good option where you have only a small number of SumUp Transactions, or all transactions are typically either just card donations, or relate to just one event (where you wish to bulk together similar income transactions in addition to doing the same with fees).
+• Option 1: Splitting payouts manually using the 'mixed income' option - This can be a good option where you have only a small number of SumUp transactions, or all transactions are typically either just card donations, or relate to just one event (where you wish to bulk together similar income transactions in addition to doing the same with fees).

-NOTE: Option 1 can't be used if you are using SumUp as a till system through which you are also recording cash income.
+Option 1 can't be used if you are using SumUp as a till system through which you are also recording cash income.

 Option 1: Splitting payouts manually using the 'mixed income' option